xyhp915/sav-koa-startkit/README.md

 # sav-koa-startkit
-startkit for savjs &amp; koa2
+startkit for savjs and koa2